decretist/Gratian/papers/Rem_Non_Novam/main.md

 over time, if they change at all, and are therefore, for all practical purposes, a closed, finite, class.
-In theory, that means that you ought to be able to make a list of every function word in a language, although in practice, that’s not easy to do.
+In theory, that means that you ought to be able to make a list of every function word in a language, although in practice, that's not easy to do.

 Evidence from experimental psychology suggests that both authors and readers process function words at an unconscious level.
 The